binaryphile/www.minimak.org/pages/learn.md

 Now that you've got your spiffy new layout in action, how do you learn it?

+There are a lot of free typing tutor programs and websites out there.
+None of them have anything specifically geared toward learning Minimak, however.

+To make it easier to learn the 4-key layout, I've created a word list focused on the keys that change in that layout.
+It's in the download zip in the _words_ folder.

+The best program I've found to use this word list is the free, cross-platform [TIPP10] typing tutor.
+There are instructions in the README on how to add these word lists as lessons.

-Here are some programs and sites that you may find useful for typing
+If TIPP10 isn't to your liking, here are some programs and sites that you may find useful instead:
-practice:

 - __[GNU Typist]__ - Simple console-mode tutor
 - __[Amphetype]__ - Desktop tutor with detailed typing analysis